Research

 • This project was funded by DARPA, under the Data Protection in Virtual Environments (DPRIVE) program, contract HR0011-21-9-0003.

 • Description: One of the main computational bottlnecks in HE is the key-switching workload.
 In this research we present a novel approach to improve key-switching performance by optimizing the dataflow and capturing on-chip reuse with far less SRAM and simultaneously reducing the off-chip bandwidth requirement.
+In this work we achieve up to 4x speedup and 12x SRAM savings by minimizing off-chip data movement.

 • Vector Processor for Ring Learning With Errors (RLWE)-based algorithms, named RPU.